 What should I do if my Android smartphone won’t turn on after a drop from hand?

-If you have accidentally dropped your Samsung device and it gets off after the drop, then the first step you should try is to turn on the device is by long pressing the power button.
-If the device remains unresponsive, then perform a soft reset by removing the back cover and then pulling out the battery.
-Wait for few seconds and replace the battery.
+If you have accidentally dropped your Samsung device and get off after the drop, then the first step you should try is to turn on the device by long-pressing the power button.
+If the device remains unresponsive, perform a soft reset by removing the back cover and then pulling out the battery.
+Wait for a few seconds and replace the battery.
 Now see if it brings any changes.
 If not then, connect the phone to your PC and see if it can recognize the device.
-In case all these steps become helpless to turn on your Samsung device, the last step is to take it to a technician.
+If all these steps become helpless to turn on your Samsung device, the last step is to take it to a technician.

-This is one of those problems which are difficult to troubleshoot and even more difficult to deal with because all you have is a blank screen staring at you.
-These problems and their solutions have been found and are effective in fixing Samsung Galaxy won’t turn on or charge on Samsung Galaxy S3, Samsung Galaxy S4, Samsung Galaxy S5, Samsung Galaxy S6, S6 Edge and the newest Samsung Galaxy S7 and S7 Edge.
-Also if you are holding any other Android device or tablet including the Galaxy Note series, these solutions will be helpful in fixing the said issue.
+It is one of those challenging problems to troubleshoot and even more difficult to deal with because all you have is a blank screen staring at you.
+These problems and their solutions have been found.
+They effectively fix Samsung Galaxy won’t turn on or charge on Samsung Galaxy S3, Samsung Galaxy S4, Samsung Galaxy S5, Samsung Galaxy S6, S6 Edge, and the newest Samsung Galaxy S7 and S7 Edge.
+Also, if you are holding any other Android device or tablet, including the Galaxy Note series, these solutions will help fix the said issue.

-However, if all the possible fixes are tried by you and still you are unable to charge your Galaxy or Android device, chances are your phone is suffering from a hardware issue which requires you to take the device to an expert technician or any nearest Samsung Galaxy store.
+However, suppose you try all the possible fixes and can still charge your Galaxy or Android device.
+In that case, chances are your phone is suffering from a hardware issue that requires you to take the device to an expert technician or any nearest Samsung Galaxy store.

-Here is a solution for Samsung Galaxy S3 stuck at Samsung logo screen that might be useful to you if you are using galaxy S3 and face such problem with your handset.
-This type of problem sometimes happens because of some third party apps, and by installing unofficial ROM.
+Here is a solution for Samsung Galaxy S3 stuck at Samsung logo screen that might be useful to you if you are using galaxy S3 and face such a problem with your handset.
+This type of problem sometimes happens because of some third-party apps and by installing unofficial ROM.
 However, below are some steps to fix Samsung Galaxy S3 stuck on the Samsung logo screen problem, and you can follow them if needed.

-Hard reset– This method will work if you have installed any third-party app and then your Samsung Galaxy S3 stuck at Samsung logo screen and does not reboot in normal mode.
-Factory reset will remove all your data, so backup the important data before performing a factory reset.
+Hard reset– This method will work if you have installed any third-party app and then your Samsung Galaxy S3 stuck at Samsung logo screen and did not reboot in normal mode.
+Factory reset will remove all your data, so back up the necessary data before performing a factory reset.

-- Remove the battery from your galaxy S3, then insert it again after a minute.
+- Please remove the battery from your Galaxy S3, then insert it again after a minute.